Chapter

 shoot up between the stones.
 It was a hardy-looking little thing,

-by the sunlight leaking through gaps in the ceiling.
+the sunlight leaking through gaps in the ceiling.
 It looked like the

 witches had hollowed out a hill or magicked one on top of their town,

-but light was spearing through myriad holes in the shell above us like
+but light was spearing through myriad holes in the shell above us, like

 in the great portal room where we’d arrived.